Skip to content

 What exactly is a bonus annuity?

-A bonus annuity—usually a fixed indexed annuity—adds extra value via an upfront credit or a contractual step-up, while protecting principal and deferring taxes.
+A bonus annuity is usually a fixed indexed annuity that includes an extra value feature—such as an upfront premium credit or a contractual roll-up—while still providing principal protection and tax-deferred growth.

 Does the bonus increase my cash value or only the income base?

-It depends on the product.
-Some bonuses raise the accumulation value; others apply only to an income base for lifetime payout calculations.
-Always verify where the bonus applies.
+It depends on the contract.
+Some bonuses increase accumulation value (cash value), while others apply only to an income base used to calculate lifetime income.
+Always confirm which value bucket receives the bonus.

 Are there vesting schedules on the bonus?